Endometriosis update: new drugs, diagnostics, subsidies & guidelines coming

 “Zoladex and Synarel have been used for a very long time in Australia.
 They are as effective as Ryeqo, but the difference is they’re more likely to lead to bone mineral density loss and therefore they are limited to six months,” he explains, whereas Ryeqo can be used for up to two years.

 Professor Hull says while Ryeqo already contains oestradiol, you need to test bone density before commencing it.
-“And then after a year you check it again.”
+“And then every year you check it again.”

-You don’t necessarily need to stop it if bone density drops, she explains, but you may need to implement other bone-preserving strategies—such as additional oestrogen or weight training.
+If there are mild bone density changes, it may be possible to continue Ryeqo, she explains, but you may need to implement other bone-preserving strategies—such as additional oestrogen or weight training.

 Other treatments